 If you aren't investing in video marketing yet, or if you've merely dipped your toes in the water, it's time to take the plunge.
+According to HubSpot's 2020 State of Marketing report, video beat out heavyweight contenders like email, blogging, and infographics as the most used type of marketing content.
+Marketers who incorporate video into their content strategies have seen 49% faster revenue growth than those who don’t.
 Fortunately, there are many tools and resources that make it easy to get started with video marketing.

 Test Your Form Position To Increase Conversions

 You need to constantly improve upon your efforts, lest you start going backward.
 That may sound like a pretty big undertaking, but another way manufacturers build a lead-generating website is by embracing the power of small tests.

 Iterative testing, or A/B testing, is the process of creating two (or more) versions of digital marketing assets to determine which performs better.
 You can apply these tests throughout your digital marketing footprint — on your manufacturing website, in your emails, within your PPC ads, etc.

 Let's take a look at a real A/B test from a manufacturer's landing page.
 Studies show people look at the left side of the screen ﬁrst.
 To help draw more attention to the form and increase submissions, we tested form alignment.
 Variation A (our control) had the form on the right, while Variation B had the form moved to the left.

 The conversion rate more than doubled with Variation B!
 While Variation B is the clear winner in this particular experiment, our testing and optimization eﬀorts didn’t stop there; our team is continuing this test with another subtle change to ensure we’ve optimized the page to the fullest.